10 Cybersecurity Stats You Need to Know

 The average cost of a data breach is $3.9 million.

-Ouch—that’s a big number.
+Ouch---that's a big number.
 And this is just for small- to medium-sized businesses (SMBs).
 For larger, publicly traded companies, that number goes up to $116 million.
 For many companies, this ends up financially crippling, not to mention the damage to reputation and productivity.
-A company’s share prices also fall after a breach and can trend lower for a while.
+A company's share prices also fall after a breach and can trend lower for a while.
 Comparitech found that share prices were an average of 8.6% lower a year after a breach and an average of 15.6% lower after three years.

 The industries most vulnerable to attack are government, technology, retail, and healthcare.